 Through this writing competition, we are seeking submissions that will add to this list and help us help us explore other globally diverse and unique real-world examples.
 A sample case study (based on the NoC case study about Switzerland’s fiber optic cable deployment) is available for reference here [PDF].
 From the submitted case studies, we will select the top three.
 First place will receive a cash stipend of $4000; second place will receive $3000; and third place will receive $2000.
 Additional awards for honorable mention may be given at the discretion of the Berkman Center.
 These cash stipends are made possible by a generous Google Research Grant awarded to the Berkman Center.
 In addition, the top case studies will be published as part of a forthcoming Berkman Center report on multistakeholder governance groups.

-Case studies must identify a single unique governance group and address the following questions:
+Content Requirements: Case studies must identify a single unique governance group and address the following questions:

 How and why was the governance group formed?

 How did participation change over time?

 What challenges did the group face and how did it overcome them?

 The governance group does not have to relate to the Internet.
 In fact, the more topically and geographically unique the case study, the more helpful it will be.
 To this end, case studies should not overlap with the existing case study research series.

 Case studies may use interviews with participants.
 They also should rely on peer-reviewed research sources or equivalent scholarship (e.g., scholarly articles) or reputable news stories.
 The papers must reflect that research accurately, and must appropriately attribute and cite that research.